KJKan/Pame_II/README.md

 # Readme

-This a (second) simulation study conducted in order to explain why bifactor models fit significantly better than higher order factor models.
+This a yet another simulation study conducted in order to explain why bifactor models fit significantly better than higher order factor models.

 The aim is to test the suggestion by Kan et al (2020) that if a network model is the actual data generating mechanism, a bifactor model will likely outperform the higher order factor model in summarizing the data.